comagnan/cv/english.md

 `2021`
 Achieved 495th place in the game development contest Ludum Dare 48 with the puzzle game [Fore!](https://ldjam.com/events/ludum-dare/48/fore), out of 2721 entries
-- Fore! distinguished itself in the "Fun" and "Innovation" categories, reaching 163rd et 76th place respectively
+- Fore! distinguished itself in the "Fun" and "Innovation" categories, reaching 163rd and 76th place respectively

 `2016`
 Received the NSERC's Experience scholarship